-Interested In Counselling But Still Have Some Concerns? …
+Interested In Therapy But Still Have Some Concerns? …

 “Talking Can’t Really Change Anything”

 Many people wonder how ‘just talking’ about things can possibly help – especially if their problems involve difficult life-events that simply can’t be changed.

-But psychotherapy or counselling is a different kind of conversation.
+But psychotherapy and counselling provide a different kind of conversation.
 We orient ourselves to the detail of your experience; we pay attention to the things that normally get skimmed over; we ask different questions.
 We’ll maintain a gentle, steady curiosity about you and whatever you’re facing.

 As things get spoken out loud and looked at together, the circular narrative that takes place in the closed circuit of your own mind can begin to shift – to move forwards.
 You and your story start to ‘make sense’.
 You can stop operating so often on autopilot, and start choosing different responses to the world where appropriate.
 Talking enables us to find a path, together, through your current difficulties, to a more peaceful place.

 “It Will Take Too Long”

-It’s very common for people to worry about how long counselling or psychotherapy will go on for.
+It’s very common for people to worry about how long psychotherapy or counselling will go on for.
 You might be concerned about it being a bit vague and directionless, or about you becoming dependent on it.
 Or you may worry about the whole process costing more than you can afford.

 I am experienced in working both short-term or long-term, as needed.
 So you can have confidence your counselling will never be rushed or forced, but it also won’t go on any longer than it needs to.
 We’ll work according to your personal needs and natural pace, until you feel able to meet life with confidence and resilience on your own.

 “It’s Too Late For Me – This Is Just The Way I Am”